cfpb/regtech-regex/src/python/README.md

 Run `hatch -e test run pytest` to test the regex's

 #### Note
-Due to issues with the package managers including the yaml file outside of the python package structure, the [build-system] elements in the pyproject.toml have intionally been commented out until a time where the CFPB builds and pushes to PyPI this project as a standalone whl/sdist distro.
-By leaving the buildp-systems commented out, other Regtech SBL python projects can successfully declare this git repo as a dependency.
+Due to issues with the package managers including the yaml file outside of the python package structure, the Poetry [build-system] element in the pyproject.toml has been commented out until a time where the CFPB builds and pushes to PyPI this project as a standalone whl/sdist distro.
+By leaving the Poetry buildp-system commented out, other Regtech SBL Poetry python projects can successfully declare this git repo as a dependency.
+Note that pyproject.toml still requires a build-system, therefore a hatch build-system has been defined, for now.

 ## Usage